OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/TaskModules.md

 **1.\client\pages\orderDetail.html**

-Add a content area to display the all comments/notes for an order.
+Add a content area to display all comments/notes for the order.
 Add a new button to open the web based form as a dialog.

 Copy below block of code and paste it above the `<table>` element of the page.